-MED 492 Perioperative and Consultative Medicine
+MED 492 Perioperative and Consultative Medicine 2 weeks.
+Credits 1.5

 Students will participate in the inpatient care of patients with the Farber Hospitalist group at both TJUH and JHN; one student will be assigned to each location.
 They will see patients with the Farber Hospitalist group five days per week for two weeks.
 They will work closely with the Gibbon Farber Consult attending and the JHN Farber attendings to see a variety of surgical patients and provide consultative/perioperative care.
-Students will learn and become familiar with performing preoperative assessments including cardiac risk stratification prior to surgical procedures, optimizing medical comorbidities preoperatively, appropriately modifying a patient's medication regimen perioperatively, and managing postoperative complications, including but not limited to, postoperative fever, anemia, pain, electrolyte disorders, hypotension, venous thromboembolism, ileus, encephalopathy etc.
+Students will learn and become familiar with performing preoperative assessments including cardiac risk stratification prior to surgical procedures, optimizing medical comorbidities preoperatively, appropriately modifying a patient's medication regimen perioperative fever, anemia, pain, electrolyte disorders, hypotension, venous thromboembolism, ileus, encephalopathy etc. Grading: Pass/Fail